JetBrains/kotless/README.md

 Its focus lies in reducing the routine of serverless deployment creation by generating it straight from the code of the application itself.

-So, simply speaking Kotless gives you one magic button to deploy your Web application as a serverless application on AWS!
+So, simply speaking, Kotless gives you one magic button to deploy your Web application as a serverless application on AWS!

 Kotless consists of two main parts: